cc-mkotrike/testqs1/README.md

 ```
 ssh vmuser@<AnsibleControllerIP>
 ```
-2. From the Azure Bastion Server, connect to any of the VM instance as vmuser.
-Passwordless SSH has been setup by default to all the servers from Ansible Controller VM.
+2. From the Azure Bastion Server, connect to any of the VM instances as vmuser.
+Passwordless SSH has been set up by default to all the servers from Ansible Controller VM.
 ```
 ssh root@<anyvmserver>
 ```